-Which well-reveals the challenge to use Gaussian process regression directly in large-scale reconstructions, as $\mathcal{O}(n^3)$ time complexity is unaffordable.
-In addition, such a formula (\cref{eq:mean}) is not usable as the input large point cloud data is required to be maintained for the $ \V K_{*,}$ computation.
+This well illustrates the challenge of using Gaussian process regression directly in large-scale reconstructions due to its $\mathcal{O}(n^3)$ time complexity, which is not feasible.
+Furthermore, the formula (\cref{eq:mean}) is impractical since it requires the large input point cloud data to be maintained for the $ \V K_{*}$ computation.

-To cope with the high-complexity and to avoid the maintenance of the point cloud, we propose to decouple the GPR to approach the low-dimensional latent vector for local regions.
-The decoupling requires an approximation of the kernel function
+To address the issue of high complexity and avoid the need to maintain the entire point cloud, we propose to decouple the GPR to obtain the low-dimensional latent vectors for local regions.
+The decoupling process involves approximating the kernel function as